ken-okabe/ken-okabe.github.io/_site-en/0-book/unit-1/section-3/1-lambda.md

 # First-Class Functions and Lambda Expressions

-In the previous chapter ["Types: Ensuring Smooth Pipelines"], we saw that functions, like other data, have **types** (e.g., `int -> int`, `'a -> 'a`) that define their inputs and outputs, ensuring our pipelines connect correctly.
+In the previous chapter, we saw that functions, like other data, have **types** (e.g., `int -> int`) that define their inputs and outputs, ensuring our pipelines connect correctly.
 This understanding of functions having types naturally leads us to explore how we can work with these function values directly.

 ## Lambda Expressions: Anonymous Functions